xiangcatherine/ruby-object/README.md

 phil.bestFriend = "Ted"; // Changes the value of phil.bestFriend
 ```

 In Ruby, by default, all instance variables are private - they can only be accessed or modified _within the object_ - while methods are all public.
-In order to retrieve manipulate the properties of a Ruby object from the outside, we therefore need to create methods that can either retreive ('getter') or change ('setter') the value of a property.
+In order to retrieve manipulate the properties of a Ruby object from the outside, we therefore need to create methods that can either retrieve ('getter') or change ('setter') the value of a property.

 ```ruby
 class Country